sanjaygovindarajan/crazy_threes/README.md

 # Crazy three's
+## What is Crazy Threes?
-Objectively the best CSC207 project ever created
+In short, it is objectively the best CSC207 project ever created.

-This is a multiplayer card game based on the same computer.
+It is a multiplayer card game up to five users can play against each other on the same computer.
-The players can choose to play against each other and/or bots.
-Once the game starts, the program shuffles the deck and hands out the starting hands out the starign hands to the Players.
-Each player must play a card or draw a card from the Deck If th deck runs out of cards from the disposed cards pile would be returned to the deck except for the top card, and then the deck would be shuffled.
-To win the game, one of the players must have discarded all their cards The history of wins would only be cataloged as long as the same conditions remain, if the user starts a new game with different players, the history will be reset to 0.
+## How to run the program?
+Run the file src/app/Main.java.
+## How can I learn the rules?
+After running the program, type "view rules"
+## What features does the program have?
+Currently, as of Phase 1, it is possible to save a game to a database and load a game from the database.
+Basic gameplay is also supported.
+It is possible to view the rules before the game or before your turn.